Links on Android Authority may earn us a commission. Learn more.

 Boy Meets World

 Originally produced for ABC, this sitcom quickly became a favorite of pre-teens.
 It starred Ben Savage as Cory Matthews, and through seven seasons we saw him and his friends grow up from middle to high school and finally to college.
 We also saw the relationship between Cory and his girlfriend Topanga, played by Danielle Fishel, grow until they finally got married during the seventh season.
-It was a show that was funny, but also dealt with some serious issues for kids of that era.
+It was a show that was funny but also dealt with some serious issues for kids of that era.

 You can also check out the sequel series, Girl Meets World, on Disney Plus as well.

 What else can be said about The Simpsons?
 The longest-running scripted US TV show of all time has been part of our lives for over 30 years now.
 Once more, the show has no signs it is going away anytime soon.
-Now that The Simpsons is part of Disney (as part of its purchase of 20th Century Fox), you can watch nearly all of the episodes.
-It’s definitely one of the best Disney Plus TV shows you can stream right now.
-You can also stream the 2007 feature film, The Simpsons Movie, on Disney Plus.
+Now that The Simpsons is part of Disney (as part of its purchase of 20th Century Fox), you can watch all of its current seasons and episodes.

 Lizzie McGuire was one of the first real live-action TV show hits for the Disney Channel network.
 Hilary Duff played the title character as a typical 13-year-old girl who is trying to navigate life in school.
 The show also used an animated version of Lizzie who helped to explain some of the character’s inner thoughts.
-The show ended up being a funny, down to earth look at growing up.
+The show ended up being a funny, down-to-earth look at growing up.
 It also set some of the formulas for future Disney Channel shows like Hannah Montana, The Wizards of Waverly Place, and more.

 Star Wars: The Clone Wars

 After the poorly received Star Wars prequel trilogy was completed, fans of the movie series got an unexpected surprise in 2008.
 Star Wars: The Clone Wars was made originally for kids, but it grew into a very complex look at the Star Wars universe.
 We got introduced to new characters.
 We also got reintroduced to some older characters, particularly Darth Maul, in new incarnations.
 The final result was that this “kids show” turned out to be far better than the prequel films that spawned it.